 Thomas Jefferson, for example, was known to have dedicated “an acre of the best ground” of his land to hemp.
 George Washington, too, cultivated hemp, though he also used it solely for industrial purposes.
-One must also note that the levels of THC found in this early industrial hemp was so low that it is more likely that one wouldn’t even get psychoactive effects through smoking.
+One must also note that the levels of THC found in this early industrial hemp were so low that it is more likely that one wouldn’t even experience intoxicating effects through smoking it.
 Coupled with the notion that these men were running large farms and responsible for manufacturing a nation, it is safe to say that Washington and Jefferson didn’t partake (though it is impossible to say whether or not they didn’t at least try or experiment with their many plants).

 Benjamin Franklin seems to pop up often when the question surrounding the early American thinkers and cannabis arises.
-There is a popular belief that Franklin was indeed a bit of a pothead.
+There is a popular belief that Franklin was indeed a bit of a cannabis connoisseur.
 This more than likely stems from the fact that Franklin owned a hemp paper mill, and a large one to boot.
-He was also known to be quite the philosopher and Renaissance man so one would assume that he loved to partake.
-There are rumors where he is mentioned to have been caught high as a kite with another upper-class woman, in a bathroom, with foolish smiles on their faces; sadly there is no way to confirm this story in an absolute sense, but I’d personally like it to be true just because it adds to his overall myth.
+He was also known to be quite the philosopher and Renaissance man, so one might assume that he loved to partake.
+There are rumors where he is mentioned to have been caught high as a kite with another upper-class woman, in a bathroom, with foolish smiles on their faces.
+While there’s no way to confirm this story, it sure is fun to think about.

-Even though the lack of strict evidence of early Americans smoking cannabis is difficult to come by (or simply doesn’t exist), one must remember that the United States continues to grow and accept cannabis as a tool for recreation and for natural medical treatment.
-This is something to be thankful for as it could spell the eventual end of criminalizing those who choose cannabis as their intoxicant or medicine of choice.
+Even though the lack of strict evidence of early Americans smoking cannabis is difficult to come by (or simply doesn’t exist), one must remember that the U.S. continues to grow and accept cannabis as a tool for recreation and natural medical treatment.
+This is something to be thankful for, as it could spell the eventual end of criminalizing those who choose cannabis as their intoxicant or medicine of choice.

 With Thanksgiving approaching, it is also wise to remember where we as a nation came from and where we are heading.
-Yes, United States history is littered with handfuls of unsavory events: stolen land, wrecked cultures, discrimination, social strife, inequality, and more problems caused by human greed than there are grains of sand in a gravel parking lot outside of Waffle House.
-That being said, the United States is also home to a rich, diverse, and unique cultural landscape where true unity does exist at its heart.
+Yes, U.S. history is littered with handfuls of unsavory events: stolen land, wrecked cultures, discrimination, social strife, inequality, and more problems caused by human greed than there are grains of sand in a gravel parking lot outside of Waffle House.
+That being said, the U.S. is also home to a rich, diverse, and unique cultural landscape where true unity does exist at its heart.
 It is a melting pot, after all.

 This Thanksgiving, consider how cannabis has shaped your life and your well-being.
 Note the positives.
 Remember the sharing and the friends and the good times.
 Remember the healing.
 Spread that compassion and help cannabis acceptance grow as the nation continues to grow as well.